On Approximating Multi-Criteria TSP: Approximation Algorithms for Multi-Criteria Max-TSP

 This means that we set all edge weights exceeding $\beta$ to $0$.
-Since $\tilde H$ does not contain any edges whose weight has been set to $0$, we have $w(\tilde H) = w^\beta(\tilde H)$.
-Furthermore, for all subsets $C$ of edges, we have $w^\beta(C) \leq w(C)$.
+Since $\tilde H_{-K}$ does not contain any of those edges, we have $w(\tilde H_{-K}) = w^\beta(\tilde H_{-K})$.
 The advantage of $w^\beta$ is that, if we compute a $(1-\eps)$ approximate Pareto curve $\pc^\beta$ of cycle covers with edge weights $w^\beta$, we obtain a cycle cover to which we can apply decomposition to obtain a collection $P$ of paths.
-This set $P$ yields then a tour $H$ that approximates $\tilde H$.
 This is stated in the following lemma.

-\begin{lemma} Let $\eps > 0$ be arbitrary.
-Let $\tilde H$ be a directed Hamiltonian cycle with $w(e) \leq \bigl(\eta_{k,\eps} - \eps^3\bigr) \cdot w(\tilde H)$ for all $e \in \tilde H$.
-Let $\beta = \beta(\tilde H)$, and let $\pc^\beta$ be a $(1-\eps)$ approximate Pareto curve of cycle covers with respect to~$w^\beta$.
+\begin{lemma} Let $\nu > 0$ be arbitrary.
+Let $H_0$ be a directed Hamiltonian cycle with $w(e) \leq \bigl(\eta_{k,\nu} - \nu^3\bigr) \cdot w(H_0)$ for all $e \in H_0$.
+Let $\beta = \beta(H_0)$, and let $\pc$ be a $(1-\nu)$ approximate Pareto curve of cycle covers with respect to~$w^\beta$.

-Then $\pc^\beta$ contains a cycle cover $C$ with $w^\beta(C) \geq (1-\eps) \cdot w(\tilde H)$ and $w^\beta(e) \leq \eta_{k,\eps} \cdot w^\beta(C)$ for all $e \in C$.
-This cycle cover $C$ yields a decomposition $P \subseteq C$ with $w(P) \geq \bigl(\frac 12 - 2\eps\bigr) \cdot w(\tilde H)$. \end{lemma}
+Then $\pc$ contains a cycle cover $C$ with $w^\beta(C) \geq (1-\nu) \cdot w(H_0)$ and $w^\beta(e) \leq \eta_{k,\nu} \cdot w^\beta(C)$ for all $e \in C$.
+This cycle cover $C$ yields a decomposition $P \subseteq C$ with $w(P) \geq (\frac 12 - 2\nu) \cdot w(H_0)$. \end{lemma}